 Flip through photos of the production below:

 The production received eight Tony Awards in 1979—including Best Musical, Best Book of a Musical, and Best Original Score—as well as 11 Drama Desk Awards and the Drama Critics’ Circle Award for Best Musical.
-It went on to be revived twice on Broadway and adapted into a 2007 film, in addition to the currently running Off-Broadway production.
+It went on to be revived twice on Broadway and adapted into a 2007 film.